energy-modelling-workbench/data-pipelines/europe/_biomass/README.md

 Data aggregation for ENTSO-E bidding zones can be done with nuts_bidding_zone.csv that has a mapping of (nuts3, nuts2, bidding zone).

-Aggregated data can be plotted on shape file in entsoe_shp folder.
+Aggregated data can be plotted on the shape file in the entsoe_shp folder.

-Alternatively, the file get_data.jl has automated function for this
+Alternatively, the file get_data.jl has an automated function for this

 ```
 query_db2(;type_id=nothing, nuts=nothing, maincat=nothing, entsoe_nuts=nothing, scenario=nothing, year=nothing)